 Dr. Jewel Limar Prestage Scholarship: In 1954, at the age of 22, Dr. Jewel Limar Prestage became the first African-American woman to complete a doctorate in political science in the United States.
-This $500 merit-based scholarship award was created in honor to her and to allow students in Ward 7 and Ward 8 of Washington, D.C. to begin a career in Political Science.
+This $500 merit-based scholarship award was created in honor of her, to assist students in Ward 7 and Ward 8 of Washington, D.C. interested in Political Science and related career paths.

 "The Community Enrichment Project program has been a great asset for our students.
 The facilitator has been able to develop rapport with our students, share resources and provide speakers to support our students.
 We look forward to keeping the program going!"